9 Powerful Tips For Successful One on One Meetings

-The notion of meetings in company culture is changing across the globe.
+The notion of meetings in corporations around the globe has changed.
 Companies are now becoming more employee-centric than ever before.
-The methods of communication between employers and employees have become more personal as a result of this.
-One on One meetings are now becoming more of a norm for having a healthy employee-employer relationship and a transparent company culture.
+As a result of this, the methods of communication between employers and employees have also become more personal.
+And likewise, one on one meetings have now become a norm across the industry.

-Earlier most of the communication between managers and the employees were only limited to either group meetings or casual over-the-desk chats.
-In both the ways, there was a little or absolutely no window for an employee to express his/her concerns more openly.
-Even for the employer, this created a barrier for knowing their employees better.
+Earlier, most communication between managers and employees was limited to either group meetings or casual over-the-desk chats.
+In both ways, there was a little or absolutely no window for an employee to express his/her concerns more openly.
+Even for employers, this has created a barrier to knowing their employees better.

-However, the definition of work has changed dramatically in the 21st century.
-Employees now seek purpose in their work and employers want employees to get engaged or emotionally attached to their work.
-And it won't be wrong to say that 1-on-1 meetings with the employees is the first step towards achieving better employee engagement.
+However, the work culture has changed a lot.
+Employees now search for purpose in their jobs.
+And employers want their employees to feel engaged in their jobs.
+Hence, it won't be wrong to say that holding 1-on-1 meetings is the connecting bridge between them.

 Employees who got little to no one-on-one time with their manager were more likely to be disengaged.
-On the flip side, those who get twice the number of one-on-ones with their manager relative to their peers are 67% less likely to be disengaged.
+On the flip side, those having twice the number of one-on-ones with their manager relative to their peers are 67% less likely to be disengaged.

-9 Important Tips for Successful One on One Meetings
+9 Important Tips for Conducting Successful One on One Meetings

 1. Be an Active Listener

 As a manager, you can also ask them to rate your management skills.
-This will instil the thought in your employees’ about how much you care for them and want to improve it further.
-Eventually, it’ll help in your career growth as a manager.
+This will instill the thought in your employees about how much you care for them and want to improve it further.
+Eventually, it’ll help in your own career growth as a manager.

 - Help both to be precise and stay on topic during the meeting.